How to Rename a Computer that Hosts SQL Server

 PowerShell Rename-Computer

-Update MSSQL with the new Hostname
+2. Update SQL Server Metadata with the New Hostname

 SSMS Localhost